dsbowen/Hemlock/docs_md/tutorial/submit.md

 Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.4/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.4/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

-## Why submit functions?

-Our demographics page asks participants to enter their date of birth.
-In addition to date of birth, we also want to record the participant's age.
+??? note "Why submit functions?"
     Submit functions run after a participant submits a page and their responses are validated.
-We're going to attach a submit function to our date of birth input question to record our participants' age as embedded data.
+The most common use for submit functions is adding or transforming data based on a participant's responses.
+In our example, we're going to use a submit function to record a binary variable indicating whether the participant is female based on our gender question.

 ## Basic syntax